phouse512/blog/_posts/2017-01-27-go-pointer-receivers-vs-value-receivers.markdown

 Before I close, here are a few more resources that help explain some of these core concepts in Go.

-An excellent blog post from the creators of Go on the internals of the
+- an excellent blog post from the creators of Go on the internals of the
 slice: [Go Slices: usage and internals][slices]

-A blog post on some of the factors that matter when deciding between pointer or value receivers: [Pass by pointer vs pass by value in Go][factors]
+- a blog post on some of the factors that matter when deciding between pointer or value receivers: [Pass by pointer vs pass by value in Go][factors]

-A short entry in the Golang FAQ about objects being passed by value: [When are function parameters passed by value?][value]
+- a short entry in the Golang FAQ about objects being passed by value: [When are function parameters passed by value?][value]